PiotrGrobelak/techno-ambassador/.ai/tech-stack.md

 - Github Actions for creating CI/CD pipelines
 - Cloudflare Pages for hosting the Astro application
+- Digital Ocean for hosting the Astro application using Docker(testing)

 Testing - A comprehensive suite of tools for various testing types: